enkidevs/curriculum/sql/dml/intro-dml/intro-update.md

 ## Content

-After a second thought, you realize that you don't enjoy pineapples that much.
+On second thought, you realize that you don't enjoy pineapples that much.

 Using the same `fruits` table: